Your cart

 How to be More Mindful During Sex

-We’ve outlined some tips below to help you be more mindful during sex:
+Here are some tips to help you be more mindful during sex:

 Get in the habit of practicing mindfulness outside of the bedroom